Ardabil province: Overview

-Culture

 Ardabil is the seat of the sanctuary and tomb of Shaikh Safî ad-Dîn, eponym of the Safavid dynasty Kulliye.

 It has many hot springs and natural landscapes which attract tourists.
 The mineral springs of Ardabil are Beele-Darreh, Sareyn, Sardabeh and Booshloo, which are known throughout Iran for their medicinal qualities.

 It also has a number of lakes: the largest of which are Ne'or, Shoorabil, ShoorGel, NouShahr and Alooche, which are the habitats of some species of water birds.

 Lake Ne'or is located in a mountainous area 48 km south-east of the city of Ardabil.
-It covers an area of 2.1 km² and has an average depth of 3 metres.
+It covers an area of 2.1 km2 and has an average depth of 3 metres.
 It is fed by springs in the lake bed.
-Lake Shoorabil is located in a hilly area south of the city of Ardabil and covers an area of 640,000 m².
+Lake Shoorabil is located in a hilly area south of the city of Ardabil and covers an area of 640,000 m2.
 The surface of the lake is covered with a thin white layer of minerals, which is useful for healing skin diseases and rheumatism.
 Near the lake there is the leisure complex of Shoorabil.

 Ardabil is a city of great antiquity.
 Its origins go back 4000 to 6000 years (according to historical research in this city).
 This city was the capital of Azerbaijan province in different times, but its golden age was in the Safavid period.

 One of the most ancient cities in Iran is Meshkin Shahr.
 It is located in the north-west of Iran in Azerbaijan, 839 kilometers from Tehran.
 It is the closest city to the Sabalan mountains.
 In the past, it was called "Khiav", "Orami", and "Varavi".